cubeapm/sample_app_nodejs_express/README.md

 This is a sample app to demonstrate how to instrument NodeJS ExpressJS app with **New Relic** and **OpenTelemetry**.
 It contains source code for the ExpressJS app which interacts with various services like Redis, MySQL, etc. to demonstrate tracing for these services.
 This repository has a docker compose file to set up all these services conveniently.

 The code is organized into multiple branches.
-The main branch has the Django app without any instrumentation.
+The main branch has the ExpressJS app without any instrumentation.
 Other branches then build upon the main branch to add specific instrumentations as below:

 | Branch                                                                                         | Instrumentation | Code changes for instrumentation                                                                                |
 | ---------------------------------------------------------------------------------------------- | --------------- | --------------------------------------------------------------------------------------------------------------- |